mahdoosh1/brainknot/README.md

 name in the right
-functionality in left(should be in [] to seprate main program with defining) also while defining a function you can use stack for input/output of function.
+functionality in left(should be in [] to seprate main program with defining) also while defining a function you can use stack for input/output of function. and you call a function with its name, you dont need anything. but note that you have to seprate two rapid functions with space

 Example:
 `xor:[-[-*^]]`